VietnamFood & DrinksThe Best Places to Eat Authentic Pho in Ho Chi Minh

 Pho Hong – Pho Kho Gia Lai (Dry Pho Noodle)

-Pho kho is Pho noodles served separately from the soup.
-The meat is usually pork, beef or shredded chicken.
+Pho kho is when Pho noodles are served separately from the soup.
+The meat is usually pork, beef, or shredded chicken.
 Pho kho is the most famous Pho from Gia Lai province.
-The soup is rich and sweet which comes from the stewed bones.
-They are served separately so that the unique taste of each ingredient is not blended; you can feel the softness but also a bit stretchy of the pho noodle, the juiciness of the meat, and the sweetness of the soup.
+The soup, which comes from stewed bones, is rich and sweet.
+They are served separately so that the unique taste of each ingredient is not blended; you can feel the softness but also a bit of stretchiness of the pho noodles, the juiciness of the meat, and the sweetness of the soup.
 After trying the best of each ingredient, you can put them together as a traditional Pho the way you like it.

 Address: 92 Phan Xich Long, Binh Thanh District